-It’s easy to ignore a tiny drip, hoping it will just go away.
-But when it comes to your water heater, even the smallest leak is a big deal.
-That slow trickle can silently cause serious structural damage to your home, create a perfect environment for mold growth, and even pose safety risks.
-A water heater leaking is also an inefficient one, constantly working overtime and driving up your energy bills.
-This guide will help you understand why you should never ignore a leak, no matter its size.
-We’ll cover the essential steps for damage control and provide the insight you need to make a smart, cost-effective decision about repairing or replacing your unit.
+It’s tempting to ignore that tiny drip, hoping it will just go away.
+But when it comes to your water heater, even the smallest leak is a big problem.
+That slow trickle can silently cause serious structural damage, create a perfect home for mold, and even pose safety risks.
+A persistent water heater leak is also a huge energy waster, driving up your utility bills.
+This guide will show you exactly what to do for damage control.
+We’ll cover why you should act fast and help you make a smart, cost-effective decision about repairing or replacing your unit.

 Key Takeaways